mindhivefi/ts-mock-firebase/readme.md

 ### Setting database state by setting document into a paths

-In basic test cases, it is might be the easiest way to just set the required firestore document into the database with `loadDocument` and `loadCollection` -mocker functions.
+In basic test cases, it might be easiest to just set the required firestore document into the database with `loadDocument` and `loadCollection` -mocker functions.

 #### mocker.loadDocument